alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 Please indicate any work that is new, or otherwise not included on the project board.
 For example, this may be an emergent task, providing support or expertise to other teams.

+When pertinent, for example as you close an issue or finish something, include details of what was achieved.
 -->

 <!--